prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-- To do that, we must allocate a new `lwb`
+- so we issue "lwb 2" to disk...

+   - allocating the next "open" block in the process.

+- As one can see, "lwb 1 and 2" have a solid line...

+   - to indicate they've both been issued to disk.

+- While, "lwb 3" has a dashed line, to indicate it's now the new "open" block...

-- This new `lwb` will then be used for the next "batch" of `itx`'s
+    - and it will be used when writing out the next "batch" of `itx`'s.

 ---